Package 'basilisk'

 Use of lazy installation

-Advanced users may consider setting the environment variable BASILISK_USE_SYSTEM_DIR to 1 when installing basilisk and its client packages from source.
-This will place both the base installation and the environments in the R system directory, which simplifies permission management and avoids duplication in enterprise settings.
+Advanced users may consider setting the environment variable BASILISK_USE_SYSTEM_DIR to 1 when installing basilisk client packages from source.
+This will place each package's Python environments in the R system directory, which simplifies permission management and avoids duplication in enterprise settings.

 Author(s)